ftdc-picsl/T1wPreprocessing/README.md

 2. Compute a brain mask with HD-BET.

-3. Trim the neck with the `trim_neck.sh` script.
+3. (optional) Trim the neck with the `trim_neck.sh` script.
 Resample brain mask into the trimmed space.

-4. (optional) set the origin of the trimmed T1w and brain mask to the centroid of the brain mask (off by default).
+4. (optional) Set the origin of the trimmed T1w and brain mask to the centroid of the brain mask (off by default).

 5. Generate QC image.